duneroadrunner/SaferCPlusPlus/README.md

 And note that the safe components of this library can be adopted completely incrementally.
 New code written with these safe elements will play nicely with existing (unsafe) code, and unsafe elements can be replaced selectively without breaking the existing code.
 So there is really no excuse for not using the library in pretty much any situation.

-Though, if you are using this library in a real time embedded application, you may want to override the default behavior upon invalid memory operations (using MSE_CUSTOM_THROW_DEFINITION(x)) and read the notes in the [array](#array) section.
+Though for real time embedded applications, note the dependence on the standard library.
+Also, you may want to override the default behavior upon invalid memory operations (using MSE_CUSTOM_THROW_DEFINITION(x)) and read the notes in the [array](#array) section.

 For more information on how to use the safe smart pointers in this library for maximum memory safety, see [this article](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).

 ### Setup and dependencies

 The beauty of the library is that it is so small and simple.
 Using the library generally involves copying the include files you want to use into your project, and that's it.
-Outside of the stl, there are no other dependencies.
+Outside of the standard library, there are no other dependencies.

 A couple of notes about compling: With g++, you'll need to link to the pthread library (-lpthread).
 You may want to use the -Wno-unused flag as well.
 With 64-bit builds in msvc you may get a "[fatal error C1128: number of sections exceeded object file format limit: compile with /bigobj](https://msdn.microsoft.com/en-us/library/8578y171(v=vs.140).aspx)".
 Just [add](https://msdn.microsoft.com/en-us/library/ms173499.aspx) the "/bigobj" compile flag.
 For more help you can try the [questions and comments](#questions-and-comments) section.